como-usar-listas-en-markdown

 Ordered Lists

-Ordered lists are ideal for enumerating elements that follow a specific order.
+Ordered lists are ideal for enumerating items that follow a specific order.
 In Markdown, you can create ordered lists using numbers followed by a period and a space.

 Syntax

-To create an ordered list, simply place a number followed by a period and a space before the text of the item.
+To create an ordered list, simply place a number followed by a period and a space before the item text.
 The number you use doesn’t matter, as Markdown will automatically adjust the order when rendering.

 1. Item 1